 - 4.2.
 The first point to note is that the community governance petition was actually made to this Council, not the County Council.
 The petition contained 330 valid local government elector signatures which is the minimum number required to trigger a review of the area.
 Consultation was carried out in two phases; the first consultation asked for views on the establishment of a parish council in Stanwix and the second phase asked more nuanced questions in the light of the responses received to phase one. - 4.3.
 A summary of the consultation responses is set out in Appendix 1.
 Many people have signed the petition submitted in support of the proposal.
 Individual comments submitted in response to the consultation have both comments for and against the proposal.
 Numerically, including numbers signing the petition, there are more in support of the proposal than against.
 In the first stage of consultation, 460 people were in support of the proposal which constitutes 10% of the 4284 electors. - 4.4.
-A particular difference between the phase one and phase two consultations was the boundary of the proposed parish Council.
+A particular difference between the phase one and phase two consultations was the boundary of the proposed parish council.
 In phase two an amended boundary was proposed to take account of representations received from Stanwix Rural Parish Council who objected to the proposal that an area of their parish should be subsumed into a new urban parish.
-The area in that was removed from the proposed parish in Phase 2 related to Millcroft and Tarraby View Estate.
+The area which was removed from the proposed parish in Phase 2 related to Millcroft and Tarraby View Estate.
 The original plan consulted upon is Appendix 2 and the revised plan is Appendix 3.
 Stanwix Rural Parish Council do not object to the amended proposal providing that its area is unaffected.

 - 4.5.
 The petition organiser has submitted additional petitions from some occupants of the streets mentioned in the preceding paragraph who express the view that they would wish their streets to be included in the new urban parish.
-These new petitions include Whiteclosegate which was not part of the area to which the petition originally related. - 4.6.
+These new petitions include Whiteclosegate which was specifically excluded and not part of the area to which the petition originally related. - 4.6.
 Currently there are 4284 electors in the proposed new parish area and according to guidance from the National Association of Local Councils this number would be best served by twelve parish councillors.
-Any election cycle should commence in 2023 and every four years thereafter.
+Any election cycle should every four years following commencement.
 The Working Group has considered whether it would be appropriate to split the proposed area into wards and has concluded that it would not because the nature of the area is that there are no clear divisions within the area unlike, say, a string of villages within a rural area. - 4.7.
 The Council is required to take account of the view of any other local authority which may have an interest in the review.
-Any new parish Council would only exist after May 2023.
-Therefore Cumbria County Council will have been abolished.
-The decision whether to adopt the proposal will be made by Cumberland Council (in both shadow and substantive form) based upon a recommendation by this Council.
+The County Council responded to consultation by saying: